mirasac/algonume/project/Notes.md

 - Try to set the number of atmospheric layers in the RCM as a constant, so that the software can be easily adapted for a multi layer analysis.

 # General
 - I need probably to create skew-T plots in Gnuplot, find how.
 I can resort to drwaing many curves with some kind of transparency to simulate the skew-plot lines at last.
-Some kind of change of variables is probably needed beacuase in this case axes are still cartesian.
+Some kind of change of variables is probably needed because in this case axes are still cartesian.
 Also search for the implementation of class metpy.plots.SkewT for help.
+- Use the sigma adimensional pressure variable to represent heights.

 # Questions
 - What is temperature profile instability.